 This pond yacht is one the larger models of a range of yachts made in the 1930's.
-It appears that most were sold by Gamages but this particular yacht was sold by the famous Glasgow company Clyde Model Dockyard and there is a brass plaque on the deck.
+It appears that most were sold by the large London stores such as Gamages and Bonds but this particular yacht was sold by the famous Glasgow company Clyde Model Dockyard and their plaque is on the deck.

 The yachts were named after the famous "J class" yachts of the era such as Shamrock and Endeavour.
-This particular yacht is called Shamrock with gold transfers on both sides.
+This particular yacht is called Shamrock with gold transfers on both sides of the bows.

 She has her original green paintwork and is in such good condition that it is difficult to imagine that she has ever been sailed.
-These yachts were normally fitted with swinging door type rudders but as she is one of the larger yachts she is fitted with full Braine steering.
+These yachts were normally fitted with swinging door type rudders but she is quite rare in having full Braine steering.

 The deck is original with scored plank lines.
 It has a lovely colour and the varnish has crackled to give a wonderful period appearance.